Abortion is currently legal in Pennsylvania, even though the U.S. Supreme Court overturned Roe v. Wade in June.

 Gov. Wolf filed a lawsuit on July 28 arguing that the proposed amendment removing abortion rights violates long-held constitutional protections, and that the GOP’s move to lump together several amendments on disparate topics was unconstitutional.
 He argues that multiple complex changes like this would need to be made via constitutional convention, a rarely used process.

 Wolf asked the state Supreme Court to consider the case on an emergency basis.
-The Pennsylvania Department of State is required by law to begin advertising the proposed changes to the constitution on August 2, so Wolf wants the court to take up the issue before then.
+The Pennsylvania Department of State was required by law to begin advertising the proposed changes to the constitution on Aug.
+2, so Wolf wanted the court to take up the issue before then.
 The state Supreme Court justices denied Wolf’s request for emergency intervention on Sept.
 12, but said he could take it up in Pennsylvania Commonwealth Court.

 Similarly, lawmakers in Kansas, where abortion is allowed within the first 22 weeks of pregnancy, attempted to change the state’s constitution to remove the right to have an abortion.
 The measure went to Kansas voters on Tuesday’s Primary Election Day, and the majority — roughly 60%- voted against the amendment.
 If this rejection happened in Pa., it would be quite notable, since statewide ballot questions in the commonwealth almost always pass.